iosephus/getting-cleaning-data/README.md

 getting-cleaning-data
 =====================

-*Important note: Only master branch should be used for evaluation.
-Please, ignore other branches, they only exist for the purpose of testing other approaches.*
+**Important note: Only the master branch should be used for evaluation.
+Please, ignore other branches, they only exist for the purpose of testing other approaches.**

 Course project for the Getting and Cleaning Data course, part of the Coursera Data Science Specialization.